uoftgasa/uoftgasa.github.io/markdown/index.md

 ## Buildings
 [**Table of Contents**](#table-of-contents)

 The [DAA's](#department-of-astronomy-and-astrophysics) two main buildings contain many common rooms, which are described below.
-You can also find a [list of all meeting rooms](#meeting-rooms) below.
+You can also find a [list of all meeting rooms](#meeting-rooms) and their associated features below.

 ### Astronomy Building